Praveenkumar-p-gif/Task1/README.md

-## Task 1: Data Cleaning and Preprocessing
+# 📊 Task 1: Data Cleaning and Preprocessing

+## 🎯 Objective

-Objective: Clean and prepare a raw dataset (with nulls, duplicates, inconsistent formats).
+Clean and prepare a raw dataset that contains:

-Tools: Excel / Python (Pandas)
-Deliverables: Cleaned dataset + short summary of changes
+- Null values
+- Duplicate records
+- Inconsistent formatting

+The goal is to produce a clean, well-structured dataset suitable for further analysis or machine learning.

+---

+## 🛠 Tools Used

+- **Python** (Pandas)
+- or **Excel**